Skip to main content

 Discretes ordinarily are less than that.
 For a connector that I know you have to get your fingers around, I may enlarge the keepout boundary by 40 mils.
 If it’s a right-angle connector, the keep-out accounts for clearance needed for the cable at the edge of the board, and so forth: Each part has its own keep-out value.
 Keeping the boundaries large certainly helps via placement, eases routing, and is better for the silkscreen, but it leaves enough latitude for me to violate the rule when necessary without jeopardizing assembly, if I need to place two parts 10-mils closer.”

 Via size, spacing, and location is the most challenging task in design, not routing, not part placement.
 Through-hole vias impact where you can put parts on the opposite side of the board; of course, that’s a principal advantage of using blind and buried vias.
 There’s a point at which an HDI PCB approach becomes unavoidable for construction (generally the result of tight BGA pitch), or more economical in terms of yielding more boards per panel that counteracts the increased processing cost for multiple laminations.
-A board designer who understands fabrication can make a reasoned analysis.
+A circuit board designer who understands fabrication can make a reasoned analysis.

 For more information on design analysis, read our article on pcb design review and layout clean up